 - ultra high pressure pump

-relatively small in size, simple in structure, low in oil cleanliness requirements, and cheaper in price; however, the pump shaft is subject to unbalanced forces, severe wear, and large leaks.
-Gear pumps are widely used in mining equipment, metallurgical equipment, construction machinery, engineering machinery, agricultural and forestry machinery and other industries.
+Relatively small in size, simple in structure, with low oil cleanliness requirements, and an affordable price, gear pumps are widely used in various industries such as mining equipment, metallurgical equipment, construction machinery, engineering machinery, agricultural and forestry machinery.

 - double acting vane pump